NobodyIII/genode-desktop-environment/README.md

+# This repository is dead.
+Anything reasonably stable will be moved to BGG or BGDE.

+## I started this before I really knew how to use Git properly.
+I made several branches without a good naming scheme, and I made this repository into a bit of a mess.
+I intended to rename the project anyway, so I decided to start fresh rather than trying to clean up this repository.

+## ------------------------------------

 ## This is my work on a desktop environment for Genode.
 Most of the components haven't been written yet, but some are written and functional.

 ### Status key: